 When you list your property for sale by owner (FSBO) and leverage a flat fee MLS entry only listing service like Entry Only New England to get your property listed and advertised in the MLS, it’s important to understand how real estate agents and interested buyers or renters are going to contact you if they’re interested in seeing, renting, or buying your property.

-Seller Contact Information on the MLS Listing
+Seller Contact Information on Entry Only MLS Listing

-The majority of showing requests to see a property are generated via licensed real estate agents representing buyers and renters, those real estate agents have direct access to the MLS, and therefore, the special showing instructions field on the entry only MLS listing which instructs an agent to contact the seller directly for more information will be utilized in nearly all circumstances.
+Most showing requests to see a property are generated via licensed real estate agents representing buyers and renters, those real estate agents have direct access to the MLS, and therefore, the special showing instructions field on the entry only MLS listing which instructs an agent to contact the seller directly for more information will be utilized in nearly all circumstances.

 That said, a seller’s contact information is listed on the MLS listing so that they can be contacted directly about their property.

 While a seller’s contact information is part of the MLS listing in the special showing instructions field, there are times when the listing brokerage will be contacted directly regarding a property.
-Keep in mind, under MLS rules and regulations, third party websites like Realtor.com, Zillow, and Trulia are only allowed to display the contact information of licensed listing brokerages (rather than a FSBO seller’s contact information directly).
-While a seller’s contact information is indeed a part of the MLS listing in the special showing instructions field, that particular section of the listing is only visible to licensed real estate professionals and is not syndicated to third party MLS websites like Zillow, Trulia, and Realtor.com.
-In situations where the general public finds an entry only listing online at a website like Realtor.com and unilaterally requests more information about the listing (because they are not working with a real estate agent or want immediate information), then the listing brokerage must facilitate connecting that buyer and the seller directly.
+Keep in mind, under MLS rules and regulations, third-party websites like Realtor.com, Zillow, and Trulia are only allowed to display the contact information of licensed listing brokerages (rather than a FSBO seller’s contact information directly).
+While a seller’s contact information is indeed a part of the MLS listing in the special showing instructions field, that particular section of the listing is only visible to licensed real estate professionals and is not syndicated to third-party MLS websites like Zillow, Trulia, and Realtor.com.
+In situations where the general public finds an entry only MLS listing online at a website like Realtor.com and unilaterally requests more information about the listing (because they are not working with a real estate agent or want immediate information), then the listing brokerage must facilitate connecting that buyer and the seller directly.

 What often happens is that a potential buyer sees a listing on a website like Realtor.com, that buyer will contact their real estate agent to let them know they want to see the property, and the real estate agent in the process of setting up a showing for the property will access the MLS directly and will end up contacting the seller, rather than the listing brokerage, because of the notes in the special showing instructions field of the MLS listing.